 Tower & House & Formal Pavilion, Replete & Bold & Unexplained Too

-Ambition, skill, technique, and imagination are on full display and remarkable too.
+Ambition, skill, technique, and imagination are on full display.
+You're to be impressed.

-All are from late 19th century, the tower likely coming from Pennsylvania and the house from New York or New England.
-The formally symmetrical pavilion -- or grand place of whatever intent -- is mid-Atlantic or new England and full of itself.
+The three grand are late 19th century and full confident The tower likely comes from Pennsylvania; the house is from New York or New England; the formally symmetrical pavilion -- or grand place of whatever intent -- is mid-Atlantic or new England and curiously serene

 Highly staired and vaguely Escherian.